Bellevue West makes enough plays against top-seed Millard West to advance to state final

 Kicker Cruz Jurado added a two-point conversion on a rush attempt for a 15-0 lead.

-The T-birds surrendered their first points of the playoffs on a one-yard rushing TD by Millard West quarterback Tristian Gomes for a 15-7 scored with 5:33 left in the first half.
+The T-birds surrendered their first points of the playoffs on a one-yard rushing TD by Millard West quarterback Tristan Gomes for a 15-7 scored with 5:33 left in the first half.

 Bellevue West started to move the sticks on the ensuing drive but a pair of self-inflicted wounds gave Millard West the ball back with 1:20 left in the half.
 The Wildcats capitalized on the final first half possession with a 27-yard field goal for a 15-10 BW lead at halftime.